mobile menu

 • We’ll encourage you to undertake a work placement during the summer break – this is recommended but is not a course requirement.

-• On successful completion of this programme you’ll be awarded a Pearson BTEC Level 5 Higher National Diploma in Engineering (General Engineering).
+• On successfully completing this programme, you'll be awarded a Level 5 Higher National Diploma in Manufacturing Engineering for England (HTQ) from the University of Bolton.

-• Bolton College scores highly in student satisfaction surveys for its HE provision, and we take pride in being able to offer you the opportunity to learn from industry-experienced staff.
+• Bolton College scores highly in student satisfaction surveys for its HE provision, and we take pride in offering you the opportunity to learn from industry-experienced staff.

 • Entry Requirements